scottrogowski/code2flow/README.md

 Installation
 ------------

-For now, do _not_ pip install.
+For now, _do not pip install_.
 The *code2flow* name is held by a different project.
 Instead, run:

 ```bash
 python setup.py install